-Let's say that you have already opened a position, buying £2/point of March Wall Street at 13,417.0.
-The position is displayed in the 'open positions' window at the bottom of the screen (clicking on 'open positions' at the top of the screen allows you to toggle this window on or off).
-You can see that the position currently has no Stop or Limit attached, as '-' is displayed in the 'Stop' and 'Limit' columns the order level would be displayed instead of the dash if one were present).
+Let's say that you have already opened a position, buying £2/point of March Wall Street at 20,417.
+The position is displayed in the 'positions' panel, which you can find in the left-hand fly-out menu.
+You can see that the position currently has no Stop or Limit attached, as 'add stop' and 'add limit' are displayed in the 'Stop' and 'Limit' columns.
+The order level would be displayed instead of these if they were present.